Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : the linear bound

+{\BBB Now that we have shown the existence of a solution for \eqref{eq_func} in the class of quasi-open sets, we show some weak regularity properties of those solutions, implying in particular the existence of a solution in the class of open sets.}

 \begin{lemma} Let $\Om$ be a minimizer of \eqref{eq_func} in the class of quasi-open sets of measure $\om_n$, and suppose that $|\delta|\ll k^{-\left(2+\frac{4}{n}\right)}$.
-Then $\Om$ is bounded and there exists $c_{n},C_{n}>0$ such that $\|\nabla w_\Om\|_{L^\infty(\Rn)}\leq C_{n}$, $\|\nabla u_k\|_{L^\infty(\Rn)}\leq C_nk^{\frac{2}{n}+\frac{1}{2}}$, $\text{diam}(\Om)\leq C_n$ and for all $x\in\Rn$, $r\in (0,1)$,
+Then $\Om$ is bounded and there exists $c_{n},C_{n}>0$ such that {\BBB } and for all $x\in\Rn$, $r\in {\BBB(0,1]}$,

-In particular, the open set $\{w_\Om>0\}(\underset{q.e.}{=}\Om)$ is an open minimizer of \eqref{eq_func}. \end{lemma} Property \eqref{eq:nondeg} will be referred to as non-degeneracy, as it accounts in a weak sense for the fact that $|\nabla w_{\Om}|$ stays away from 0 near $\partial\Om$. \begin{proof}
+In particular, the open set $\{w_\Om>0\}${\BBB (equal to $\Om$ up to a set of 0-capacity)} is an open minimizer of \eqref{eq_func}. \end{lemma} Property \eqref{eq:nondeg} will be referred to as non-degeneracy, as it accounts in a weak sense for the fact that $|\nabla w_{\Om}|$ stays away from 0 near $\partial\Om$. \begin{proof}

 \textbf{Lipschitz regularity.} Let us first prove the Lipschitz regularity of $w_\Om$, which will imply the Lipschitz regularity of the eigenfunctions $u_k$ by the estimates of Lemma \ref{lem_prelim}.
-To prove the Lipschitz regularity it is enough to prove the following property on the torsional rigidity: for any open set $\tilde{\Om}$ that contains $\Om$ such that $|\tilde{\Om}\setminus\Om|$ is small enough, we have
+To prove the Lipschitz regularity it is enough to prove the following property on the torsional rigidity: for any open set $\tilde{\Om}$ that contains $\Om$ {\BBB and} such that $|\tilde{\Om}\setminus\Om|$ is small enough, we have